Teen Addiction Help: Guide for Parents of Addicts

 • Ingrain bad habits into the brain

 It is easier for teens to get marijuana and prescription pills than it was for their parents.
 So, it is essential to talk with your teen, know their friends, and watch for changes in their behaviors.
-If you suspect your teen is using drugs, it is important to seek teen addiction help.
+If you suspect your teen is using drugs, it is important to seek professional teen addiction treatment programs.

 Short-term alcohol use produces feelings of relaxation and lowers inhibitions in teens.
 Their brain activity slows, and the euphoric feelings can be addictive.
 The long-term effects of alcohol can be detrimental to the adolescent brain.